OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

     :scale: 70 %
     :align: center

-* In the field manager you would create further non-geospatial fields.
+* Under the tab *Manage fields* you could create further non-geospatial fields.
 We don't need to create a new one for our example.

 Configuring GeoServer
 ================================================================================

-:doc:`GeoServer <../overview/geoserver_overview>` is used to provide layers via :doc:`Web Feature Service (WFS) <../standards/wfs_overview>` and :doc:`Web Map Service (WMS) <../standards/wms_overview>` with the geospatial field of your content type.
+:doc:`GeoServer <../overview/geoserver_overview>` is used to provide layers via :doc:`Web Feature Service (WFS) <../standards/wfs_overview>` and :doc:`Web Map Service (WMS) <../standards/wms_overview>` with the geospatial field from your newly created content type.

 * Choose :menuselection:`Structure --> GeoServer` from the menu bar to visit the GeoServer configuration page